kgisl/makesite/content/blog/2020-10-28-uvp-for-brand.md

 - Zoho-Dyson like Finishing school adapted to our KGISL context as a playbook for talent building and acquisition in a non-formal setting, which will have spill-over effects to students in the formal stream as well

 - Evidence of excellence in adapting hackathons-as-the-next higherEdu education model that  again works best in our context of evolution
-	- There are hackathons and then there are KGISL hackathons/ We ensure that _every student_  is provided "porridge at the right temperature" so the experience is memorable and more importantly, leaves her craving for more!
+	- There are hackathons and then there are KGISL hackathons.
+We ensure that _every student_  is provided "porridge at the right temperature" so the experience is memorable and more importantly, leaves her craving for more!

 - Even before you start college, join the automation revolution using UiPath-KGISL RPA platform - a unique immersive workshop which delivers a learning experience like no other
 	- helps validate to both student and institution about the presence of the problem solving aptitude in a low-code environment